 Illinois Tech expects student organizations, including fraternities and sororities, and their respective members to accept both personal and group responsibility for meeting recognized standards of good conduct.
 Organizations are expected to conduct their business in an honest, ethical fashion and to cooperate with Illinois Tech officials as requested.
 Officers must accept responsibility for control of organization events and ensure proper behavior of students and guests in attendance.
 Organizations will be held responsible for damages to Illinois Tech property and/or equipment resulting from their use.
 Organizations are expected to follow all Illinois Tech and SGA/Finance Board procedures, rules and policies as well as all applicable laws of city, state and federal governments.

-Revocation of Charter.
+- Removal of recognized student organization status or charter.
 An organization may be fully unrecognized by Illinois Tech, resulting in the complete severing of all ties as a registered organization or recognized fraternity or sorority organization.
 Thereafter, the organization may not function as an organization; maintain or recruit members; host or co-host any activity, event or program; use any Illinois Tech property or facility; use the Illinois Tech name, any associated name or suggest any affiliation with Illinois Tech; or operate any facility on or off campus in relation to Illinois Tech or for members of the Illinois Tech community.

 Any sanction may carry additional conditions as deemed necessary by the Campus Judicial Board.
 Decisions rendered by the Campus Judicial Board against an organization may be appealed as provided for in the Code of Conduct.

 Illinois Tech reserves the right to hold both individuals and organizations, including fraternities and sororities, responsible for their actions.
 A student may be held individually responsible while, concurrently or consecutively, an organization may be held responsible for the same violation.
 The two processes are separate and independent.